getindata/gid-mdp-workshop/Session 2 - hands-on excercises.md

 # Session 2

-## GID DataOps CLI: Modifying an end-to-end data pipeline
+## GetInData Modern Data Platform: Modifying an end-to-end data pipeline

-Welcome to the DataOps CLI Labs workshop hands-on session 2.
-By the end of this tutorial, you will know how to:
+Welcome to the **GetInData Modern Data Platform** workshop hands-on `session 2`.

+By the end of this tutorial, you will learn how to:
-- store unused models in dbt
+- store temporary models in `dbt`
-- configure dbt project and introduce layer structure
+- configure dbt project structure from standardized template
-- transform custom SQL querries into data pipeline - best practices
+- transform custom SQL queries into data pipeline applying best practices

 Target environment will be Google Cloud Platform's: `BigQuery & Data Studio`, `Vertex AI Managed Notebook`, `VSCode` as IDE.

-This tutorial was written with the use of `GID DataOps 1.0.9` [Jupter Image](https://console.cloud.google.com/gcr/images/getindata-images-public/global/jupyterlab-dataops@sha256:ab5f141c9b6916cd727817340380953715922df607f94ff9d523732b8c0842e1/details) as a current release.
+This tutorial uses our DataOps JupyterLab image 1.0.9.
+For more versions and images check out [our public repo](https://github.com/getindata/jupyter-images/tree/master/jupyterlab-dataops).

-# Excercise
+# Exercise

 ## Storing temporary resources

-Task: move (cut & paste) all models and singular tests (if present) created during Session 1 excercises to `analyses` folder.
+Task: move (cut & paste) all models and singular tests (if present) created during Session 1 exercises to `analyses` folder.
-All models stored in `analyses` forlder will be noticed dbt but skipped during the pipeline execution. **Note:** if your other models still have references to the deprecated models, the dbt pipeline will probably fail.
+All models stored in `analyses` folder will be noticed dbt but skipped during the pipeline execution. **Note:** if your other models still have references to the deprecated models, the dbt pipeline will probably fail.
 Alternatively - you can delete unwanted models from your project or remove their extensions.
 Without having the ".sql" / ".yml" extention, the file will be ignored by dbt.

 ## Business task